The length of a cat’s tail is mainly dependent on its breed. Of course, there are other considerations, such as genetics, most notably the cat’s size.

 Why Do Cats Have Long Tails?

-In Mammalian Genome, scientists found a gene that is responsible for the short tails of Manx cats.
-Likewise, Scientific Reports also found a gene responsible for the short tails of Asian domestic cats.
-So, if your cat has a really long tail, or a short one, it is due to its bloodline.
+This is because cats don’t always have long tails based on necessity.
+Rather, they develop their tails based on genetics.
+In Mammalian Genome, scientists found a gene responsible for the short tails of Manx cats.
+Similarly, Scientific Reports found a gene responsible for the short tails of Asian domestic cats.
+So, tail length is due to the cat’s bloodline.

 What Is The Average Cat Tail Length?